-The college provides professional liability Insurance to health care students when you are enrolled in the class(es).
+The college provides professional liability Insurance to health care students.
+A group policy is provided.
 You MUST be ENROLLED in a clinical before you begin your rotation so that you are covered by the college liability insurance.

 Immunizations

 You may be required to show proof of immunization to your lab site before you will be permitted to work in a cooperating laboratory or perform your clinical rotation.
 These documents are in your Verified Credentials account.